OklenCodes/Azure-Terraform-WebApp/README.md

 Azure Storage Account will is used for state storage.
 Application Insights is used for monitoring.

-# Explaining the Terraform Codes
+# Explaining the Terraform Files

 [Provider](https://github.com/OklenCodes/Azure-Terraform-WebApp/blob/main/provider.tf) -
 Hashcorp minimum version 4.0.1.